Skip to content

 Learn data engineering, all the references (credits)

-This is a special edition of the Data News, it should have been the number 22.23.
+This is a special edition of the Data News.
 But right now I'm in holidays finishing a hiking week in Corsica 🥾.
-So I wrote this special edition about: how to learn data engineering in 2022.
+So I wrote this special edition about: how to learn data engineering in 2024.

 The aim of this post is to create a repository of important links and concepts we should care about when we do data engineering.
 Obviously I'm full of bias, so if you feel I missed something do not hesitate to ping me with stuff to add.
 The idea is to create a living reference about Data Engineering.